Bangladeshi Wedding Traditions

 Why fish?
 In riverine Bangladesh, fish symbolize fertility and prosperity.
 Plus, there’s something wonderfully absurd and joyful about aunties spending hours adorning fish with fabric and flowers.
 It’s tradition with a wink, culture that doesn’t take itself too seriously.

 Even ultra-modern Dhaka weddings maintain this tradition.
-In fact, 85% of families still include decorated fish in their ceremonies.
+The vast majority of families still include decorated fish in their ceremonies.
 Some Sylheti families up the ante with seven fish, because why stop at two when you can have a whole wedding party?

 Bidaay: When Tears Tell Stories